 Each bed had multiple UK power points plus a reading light.
 Underneath each set of bunks was a really large locker, lockable with your own padlock.
 The pillow and bed linen was clean and of a decent quality, and although my mattress had spring poking out the side, it was still very comfy.
 Like the spring, my room had a wooden Venetian blind on the window that was fine but also a bit old.

 This was something that I found throughout the hostel, in terms of furnishings and style: everything was very clean but a little tired.
 I really felt like the hostel was starting to be just past its prime.
-You wouldn’t describe as cool.
-Everything from the graffiti in the bar to the blind in my bedroom showed how dated the hostel is.
+You wouldn’t describe it as cool.
+Everything from the poor quality graffiti in the bar to the shonky blind in my bedroom showed how dated the hostel is.
 Whilst nothing is wrong with the property, it stood out for not having the designer poshtel feel you would expect from the Generator brand.
 It simply needs a refurb and a refresh.
 Otherwise, the hostel was faultless.

 I’m very particular about bathroom (I hate seeing even a suggestion of mould) so I was very pleased to discover that the ensuite bathroom in my dorm was spotlessly clean.
 The bathroom consisted of a toilet, a shower and a sink with a mirror.
 The shower had a slip matt on the floor and strong water pressure.
 The water was always hot, sometimes even too hot – the cold frequently cut out during my showers leaving me feeling momentarily scolded.
 That’s better than a cold shower on a freezing April day, though, so I’m not complaining.